valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Remember that Anonymous imageboards aren't known for vetting or quality control.
 Not all the guides are written to the same standards or measures of decency.
 If a guide is written by a biased prick who is clearly too lazy to test all known methods, you can always just stop reading the guide mine included.

-CREDITS: Everyone whose name has been mentioned here, the many AID related communities and the author for compiling this.
+CREDITS: Everyone whose name has been mentioned here and the many AID related communities.
 Everyone who shares their experiments and results online.
+birb/valahraban for starting this project, CoomerDeveloper for help with aidg and rentry, Lex-DRL for his fork and back-merges
 Anonymous imageboards, aidiscord-wiki and the Discord itself which can be found through provided links.
 2021 is a wild year.
+I hope you survive.
 See You Space Cowboy.